Viridian

 From audit to live in 60 days.

 Two weeks of diagnosis.
-Four weeks of build.
+Six weeks of build.
 Then we run the cell with you.
 No handoff theater, no junior engagement manager.

 i.